holepunchto/hyperdrive/README.md

 #### `archive.append(entry, [opts], [callback])`

-Either returns a write stream if entry is a file or returns `false` if it is directory.
+Either returns a write stream if entry is a file or returns `null` if it is directory.
 Calls callback when the entry has finished writing.

 #### `archive.appendFile(filename, [name], [callback])`